qmk/qmk_firmware/keyboards/handwired/aranck/readme.md

 The story: https://imgur.com/a/4QI7ifJ

-Keyboard Maintainer: [Arda Kilicdagi](https://github.com/ardakilic)

-Hardware Supported: Pro Micro
+Keyboard Maintainer: [Arda Kilicdagi](https://github.com/ardakilic) Hardware Supported: Pro Micro

 Make example for this keyboard (after setting up your build environment):

     make handwired/aranck:default:flash

-You can install the "turkishish" layout (which I'm currently using) like:
+You can flash the "turkishish" layout (which I'm currently using) like:

 	make handwired/aranck:turkishish:flash